 The story is technically a Gothic romance, but it jabs back at the origins of the literary vampire, which was a consequence of the Romantic Orientalist movement (English poets borrowed Eastern folklore to write fiction that evoked the 'exotic', following the success of the French and English translations of The Arabian Nights), beginning from Southey's Thalaba the Destroyer, Byron's The Giaour, and up to Stoker's Dracula.
 The vampire in traditional Gothic fiction represented the Other, eventually transforming into the foreign invader during the late Victorian era.
 But looking deeper, one wonders: who is the real vampire?
 Is it Dracula, or the Englishmen - who took his name, his history, and turned him into a villain?

-Putting that aside, the main point is about the importance of storytelling - in books, folklore, songs, and even carpets.
+It's also a story about storytelling - in books, folklore, songs, and even carpets.
 These stories are often made and passed on out of love, much like beloved memories are, and this love is the foundation of a person.
 Zeynel grows to discover the healing power of storytelling (of love, of love, of love) in the face of grief and loss.

 ABOUT THE KICKSTARTER

 The comic is currently seeking publication.
 One of the avenues is self-publishing through Kickstarter or Indiegogo.
 At the moment, time and logistics are preventing me from pursuing crowdfunding, but since I've already planned it so far ahead, here are the details: